-1. Description values to be protected
+1. Description of Values to be Protected

-This coastal marine area is an important area for well-established and long-term scientific investigations that allowed, up to now, to collect an extensive amount of scientific data.
+This coastal marine area is an important area for well-established and long-term scientific investigations that allowed, up to now, collection of an extensive amount of scientific data.
+During the last 5 years, substantial scientific research carried out in the ASPA led to significant advances in the knowledge of this area, as demonstrated by the great number of publications produced (see References and relevant supporting bibliography).), many of which contributed to refine the lists of species present in the area and their nomenclature, especially thanks to the use of molecular techniques (barcoding and metabarcoding).
 The site typically remains ice-free in summer, which is rare for coastal areas in the Ross Sea region, making it an ideal and accessible site for research into the near-shore benthic communities of the region.
 Extensive marine ecological research has been carried out at Terra Nova Bay since 1986/87, contributing substantially to our understanding of the marine communities in this area, and of the effect of katabatic winds on the physical, chemical and biological processes occurring in the water column (Povero et al., 2001).

-High diversity at both species and community levels make this Area of high ecological and scientific value.
+High diversity at both species and community levels makes this Area of high ecological and scientific value.
 Studies have revealed a complex array of species assemblages, often co-existing in mosaics (Sarà et al., 1992; 2002; Gambi et al., 1997; Cantone et al., 2000; Ghiglione et al., 2013) and characterized by unique symbiotic interactions (Schiaparelli et al., 2011; 2015; Regoli et al., 2004).
 There exist assemblages with high species richness and complex functioning, such as the sponge and anthozoan communities, alongside loosely structured, low diversity assemblages.
-In this area several VME species also occur, above all the Antarctic scallop Adamussium colbecki (Schiaparelli and Linse, 2006) and pterobranchs (Schiaparelli et al., 2004), and new species continue to be described (Schiaparelli and Jirkov, 2016).
+In this area several VME species also occur, above all the Antarctic scallop Adamussium colbecki (Schiaparelli and Linse, 2006) and pterobranchs (Schiaparelli et al., 2004), and new species continue to be described (see section 6).
 A population of Adélie penguins (Pygoscelis adeliae) is present nearby the Area.

-The collected scientific data over the years, allowed the site to serve as reference for the determination of impacts arising from human activities (Berkman and Nigro, 1992; Focardi et al., 1993; Minganti et al., 1995; Bruni et al., 1997; Nonnis Marzano et al., 2000, Lo Giudice et al., 2013).
+The collected scientific data over the years, allowed the site to serve as reference for the determination of impacts arising from human activities (Berkman and Nigro, 1992; Focardi et al., 1993; Minganti et al., 1995; Bruni et al., 1997; Nonnis Marzano et al., 2000, Lo Giudice et al., 2013), the understanding of inter-annual variability in species dynamics (Cecchetto et al., 2021) and the assessment of predictive models of species occurrences (Peel et al., 2019; Grillo et al., 2022)

-2. Aims and objectives
+2. Aims and Objectives

-- avoid degradation of, or substantial risk to, the values of the Area by preventing unnecessary human disturbance to the Area; - allow scientific research on the ecosystem, in particular on the marine species assemblages and long-term monitoring, while ensuring protection from oversampling or other possible human impacts; - allow other scientific research and support activities provided they are for compelling reasons which cannot be served elsewhere; - minimise the possibility of introduction of alien plants, animals and microbes to the Area; - allow visits for management purposes in support of the aims of the Management Plan.
+- avoid degradation of, or substantial risk to, the values of the Area by preventing unnecessary human disturbance to the Area; - allow scientific research on the ecosystem, in particular on the marine species assemblages and long-term monitoring, while ensuring protection from oversampling or other possible human impacts; - allow other scientific research and support activities provided they are for compelling reasons which cannot be served elsewhere and that will not compromise the values for which the Area is protected; - prevent or minimise the possibility of introduction of non-native species (e.g. alien plants, animals and microbes) into the Area; - allow visits for management purposes in support of the aims of the Management Plan.

-3. Management activities
+3. Management Activities